Semenka/frontend-nanodegree-mobile-portfolio/README.md

 The numer of dynamic pizzas generated has decreased to 20 Modified in css   backface-visibility: hidden;

+3)main.js
-main.js: all functions in strict mode document.getElementById() used instead of querySelector() variables in function changePizzaSizes(size) simplified and put out of the cycle Variables created outside the loop
+all functions in strict mode
+document.getElementById() used instead of querySelector() variables in function changePizzaSizes(size) simplified and put out of the cycle Variables created outside the loop

-style.css: vendore prefixes have been added
+4) style.css: vendore prefixes have been added crititical css: critical_path.css has been generated with https://jonassebastianohlsson.com/criticalpathcssgenerator/